What was in the briefcase?

 Jules insists that the hand of god came down and stopped the bullets – that they have experienced a miracle.

 Vincent, conversely, does not accept this claim.
-He says it was just a coincidence.
+He argues it was just a coincidence.
 He gives a counter example about a cop in a narrow hallway.
-The debate is interrupted by Marvin’s unfortunate accident but resumes later at the diner, where Vincent demonstrates his solid grasp of logic as regards charming motherfucking pigs.
+The debate is interrupted by an unfortunate accident involving Marvin’s face but resumes later at the diner, where Vincent demonstrates his solid grasp of logic as regards charming motherfucking pigs.

-Here’s the clincher: IF Vincent Vega had peered into an open briefcase and looked upon the disembodied soul of Marsellus Wallace, he would not then stubbornly dismiss the possibility of supernatural events.
-At the very least, he would have to shrug and say, “Well, I just looked at a soul…so maybe god had something in it.”
+Here’s the clincher: IF Vincent Vega had peered into an open briefcase and looked upon the disembodied soul of Marsellus Wallace (“Yeah, we happy.”), he would not then stubbornly dismiss the possibility of supernatural events.
+At the very least, being a logical man, he would have to shrug and say, “Well, I just looked at a soul…so maybe god had something in it.”

 But that’s not what Vincent does.
 He mocks the idea that god might have made the impossible possible.

 The briefcase could not, therefore, have contained Marsellus Wallace’s soul.

 Vic Vega, his brother, was Michael Madsen’s character in Reservoir Dogs.